Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Proof of Main Results

-Hence our estimate for $I_2$ writes
+Hence our estimate for $J_2$ writes

-The first integral is $O(1/N)$ due to the time-independence of $\M^N$ and the fact that $G_0^{N,N-1}=g_0^{\otimes (N-1)}$ (one can also verify by another application of the Gibbs inequality Lemma \ref{gibbs} and the Law of Large Numbers Theorem \ref{lln}, since all terms in the summation are bounded; this will also work for the non-tensorized initial data case), while the second integral is controlled by $CH_N(G^N|g^N)$ using the chain rule of relative entropy Lemma \ref{chain}, with
+The first integral is $O(1/N)$ due to the time-independence of $\M^N$ and the fact that $G_0^{N,N-1}=g_0^{\otimes (N-1)}$ (one can also verify by another application of the Donsker-Varadhan inequality Lemma \ref{gibbs} and the Law of Large Numbers Theorem \ref{lln}, since all terms in the summation are bounded; this will also work for the non-factorized initial data case), while the second integral is controlled by $CH_N(G^N|g^N)$ using the chain rule of relative entropy Lemma \ref{chain}, with

 Combining all discussions above, we have successfully reached our goal